MeenakshiAM/SATURDAY-HACKNIGHT---TINKERHUB/README.md

 1. The user can upload docx,pdf,pptx or text input from the user and generates summary
 2. the user can play music while waiting for the summary to be generated
 ## Libraries used
-Streamlit: Used for building interactive web applications with Python.
+Streamlit: Used for building interactive web applications with Python.<br>
-pptx: Used to work with Microsoft PowerPoint files (PPTX).
+pptx: Used to work with Microsoft PowerPoint files (PPTX).<br>
-docx: Used to work with Microsoft Word files (DOCX).
+docx: Used to work with Microsoft Word files (DOCX).<br>
-transformers: Used for accessing pre-trained natural language processing models, particularly the summarization pipeline.
+transformers: Used for accessing pre-trained natural language processing models, particularly the summarization pipeline.<br>
-fitz: Used for extracting text from PDF files.
+fitz: Used for extracting text from PDF files.<br>
 time: Used for adding time delays to simulate processing time.
 ## How to configure
 Install the recquired libraries:<br>